 - Type 2: Test steps 1 & 4

 The pre-requisite to creating an automation script using any tool is to spend some time analyzing the tool as well as AUT.
 Try to see how both of them interact with each other.
-For example: QTP has 3 recording ways and each one works a different way.
+For example, QTP has 3 recording ways and each one works a different way.
 If you know how it identifies objects, you would know which one to use and use it better.
 If you have a web app where QTP can identify the objects easily, you can use the normal mode.
-If not you might have to use the analog or low level methods.
+If not you might have to use the analogue or low-level methods.

 For Change of AUT /Combination steps in a manual scenario, you perform the action (clicking or checking or entering) and verifying the change at one go.
 But in an automation scenario that is not possible.
 So we have to make sure we add steps for action and validation/verification.

 Comments for readability.

 Debugging statements – these are especially important which you are creating and testing the test itself.
 Try to use message boxes frequently to output various values at various stages of test execution.
 This will give you a visibility into the test like nothing else would.

 Output statements – to write to results or any other external place like a notepad or excel sheet.